Dudejoe870/godot-openmpt/README.md

 ### godot-cpp (both platforms)

-If you're on Windows, you'll still want to use CMake from the terminal and not from Visual Studio like recommended below.
+If you're on Windows use the Visual Studio 2022 CMake integration; though you'll want to use CMake from a Visual Studio Developer Command Prompt terminal and probably not from Visual Studio itself (though you could, it's just probably easier to do it from a terminal).

 Open the `custom-godotcpp-build` directory in the terminal.
 Here we'll use CMake with this as the source *and* the binary directory (this is required for the main build script to work).

 There is an optional define called `GENERATE_DEBUG_SYMBOLS`, this is the reason we need a custom build script in the first place.
-If you're developing and ran into an error in GodotCPP, feel free to turn it on, but if you're just building this for any other reason define it to be `OFF` (`-DGENERATE_DEBUG_SYMBOLS=OFF`).
+If you're developing and ran into an error in godot-cpp OR libopenmpt itself, feel free to turn it on.
+But if you're just building this for any other reason define it to be `OFF` (`-DGENERATE_DEBUG_SYMBOLS=OFF`).
 Otherwise, the binaries will end up being pretty big (perhaps so big that Github won't even let you push the files anymore!), so use with caution.

+You can run something like this: ``cmake . -G Ninja -DGENERATE_DEBUG_SYMBOLS=OFF -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE>``
+Then run `ninja`, the generator we defined; which is recommended since it's fast and comes with VS:
+``ninja``

-If you want to build both `Release` and `Debug` versions you'll have to define the `CMAKE_BUILD_TYPE`, then delete all the extra CMake generated files (other than the `bin` and `gen` directories) then define `CMAKE_BUILD_TYPE` again as the opposite value.
+If you want to build both `Release` and `Debug` versions you'll have to define the `CMAKE_BUILD_TYPE` for one of them, then delete all the extra CMake generated files (other than the `bin` and `gen` directories, do NOT delete `CMakeLists.txt`!!!) then define `CMAKE_BUILD_TYPE` again as the opposite value.
 This will generate both required libraries for `Release` and `Debug`.

 ## Windows Build Instructions

 ### Requirements

-I recommend using Visual Studio 2022 and its CMake integration.
+I recommend using Visual Studio 2022 and its CMake integration, but through a Visual Studio Developer Command Prompt; which comes with VS2022.

 ### The Addon

-Open the root repository directory in Visual Studio 2022 and build it in `x64-Debug`.

-Create a configuration for `x64-Release` setting the build type appropriately in the panel, build that as well.
+This is pretty similar to building godot-cpp.

+Run CMake in the root repository directory `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE>`, then `cd build && ninja`.

+You can run it again for the opposite configuration if you want both debug and release.

-After this is done you will have both `.dll`s in the `bin` directory of the addon folder.
+After this is done you will have a `.dll` file(s) in the `bin` directory of the addon folder.

 ## Linux Build Instructions